What’s on the table this summer?

 4 cups pasta sauce (like the pasta sauce we made a while back)

 12 lasagna noodles (you can make your own or buy them)

 1. Mix the ricotta and Parmesan cheeses in a bowl together, as above.

 Salt and pepper the cheese to your taste.
 For us, that usually means just adding a lot of pepper, as we usually only add salt once a dish has arrived at the table and have tasted it.

-Then, bust out a 9″ by 13″ baking pan and lightly coat it with the oil of your choice (to prevent sticking – just put a dab of oil on a cloth or paper towel and rub it all over the inside of the pan).
-Put a cup of pasta sauce in the pan, then put three pasta noodles side by side on top of the sauce, then spread about a third of the ricotta mix over the top of that, then drop a third of the spinach-pesto mix on top of that in spoonfuls (you can’t spread it over the ricotta, so just put little dabs of it evenly.
+Put a cup of pasta sauce in the pan, put three pasta noodles side by side on top of the sauce, spread about a third of the ricotta mix over the top of that, then drop a third of the spinach-pesto mix on top of that in spoonfuls (you can’t spread it over the ricotta, so just put little dabs of it evenly.